 5. Billy Stay

 Billy Stay showcases Bryan’s incredible ability to switch between points of view flawlessly.
-Arguably his saddest song to date, it tells a story of a husband battling Alzheimer’s from the point of view of his wife.
+Arguably his saddest song to date, it tells the story of a husband battling Alzheimer’s from the point of view of his wife.
 The tear-jerking moment comes in the bridge when Bryan chokes out, ” ”Cause love turns to loss as the time goes by.
 You don’t know your own name but you know mine.”
 Those lyrics don’t really need an explanation for why they’re so powerful and gut-wrenching; Billy Stay is a masterfully crafted song through and through.

 4. ’68 Fastback